New matrices for the spectral theory of mixed graphs, part I: Some basic results

 \begin{thm} For a simple mixed graph $G$ on $n$ vertices, the coefficient of $x^{2n-2}$ in the characteristic polynomial of $\mathcal{I}(G)$ is $-2e(G)-a(G)$. \end{thm} \begin{proof} The coefficient of $x^{2n-2}$ in the characteristic polynomial of $\mathcal{I}(G)$ is $\underset{1\leq i<j\leq2n}{\sum}\bm{\lambda}_i(G)\bm{\lambda}_j(G)$.
 Notice that By using Theorem~\ref{thm-traceA} in the above equation, we get the result as desired. \end{proof}

 \begin{defn}\normalfont Let $G$ be a mixed graph with at least one arc.
-We say a walk in $G$ as an \textit{alternating walk} if starting from the first arc it's subsequent arcs must alternate between forward and reverse directions.
+We say a walk containing an arc in $G$ as an \textit{alternating walk} if starting from the first arc it's subsequent arcs must alternate between forward and reverse directions.

-We say an alternating walk $W$ in $G$ as an \textit{alternating path} if it satisfies the following conditions: \begin{enumerate}[(i)] \item Each vertex in $W$ occurs at most twice. \item If a vertex in $W$ occurs twice, then the number of arcs between its two occurrences must be odd. \item Each edge in $W$ occurs at most twice. \item If an edge in $W$ occurs twice, then the number of arcs between its two occurrences must be odd. \item Each arc in $W$ occurs exactly once. \end{enumerate} We say an alternating walk in $G$ as an \textit{alternating cycle} if it satisfies the above conditions~(iii)-(v) with the additional constraint that it's starting and ending vertex are the same. \end{defn}
+We say an alternating walk $W$ in $G$ as an \textit{alternating path} if it satisfies the following conditions: \begin{enumerate}[(i)] \item Each vertex in $W$ occurs at most twice. \item If a vertex in $W$ occurs twice, then the number of arcs between its two occurrences must be odd. \item Each edge in $W$ occurs at most twice. \item If an edge in $W$ occurs twice, then the number of arcs between its two occurrences must be odd. \item Each arc in $W$ occurs exactly once. \end{enumerate}

+We say an alternating walk $W$ in $G$ as an \textit{alternating cycle} if it satisfies the following conditions: \begin{enumerate}[(1)] \item The starting and ending vertex of $W$ are the same. \item $W$ satisfies the above conditions~(iii)-(v). \item The vertices in $W$ other than the starting vertex (ending vertex) satisfy the above conditions~(i) and (ii). \item The starting vertex in $W$ occurs at most thrice. \item If the starting vertex in $W$ occurs thrice, then the number of arcs between its successive occurrences must be odd. \end{enumerate} \end{defn}